 You can create the perfect habitat for yeast to grow by:

-- Not showering after a workout.
-Even if you don’t think you sweat much, the perspiration on your face, back and chest can keep your skin just wet enough for yeast to grow.
+Not showering after a workout.
+Even if you don’t think you sweat much, without rinsing off, the perspiration on your face, back and chest can keep your skin just wet enough for yeast to grow.

-- Wearing wet gym clothes too long.
+Wearing wet gym clothes too long.
 Change your clothes as soon as you finish your workout.
-Leaving them on creates a virtual habitat for yeast.
+Leaving them on creates a moist environment for yeast.

 - Compromised immune system.
 This is a rare cause, but if you suffer from an autoimmune disorder, it may be more likely for you to experience fungal acne.